fuzzywalrus/sonoma-wallpaper-downloader/README.md

 No. There are applications that do offer alternatives to Apple's screen savers and wallpapers.
 I've investigated letting users customize videos and in my very quick surface test, it doesn't appear that it is editable without going into the SQLlite database.
 A portion the DB is encrypted.

 If you're a developer, you may want to poke around yourself in `Library/Application Support/com.apple.idleassetsd/`.
-I am not a macOS developer by trade, hence why this is written in the bloatware known as Electron.

 # Developers

-This very simplistic electron app builds a universal binary for ARM64/x86 Macs.
-The `main.js` is used for the Electron layer and app.js is used for inside the app.
-Main.js.
-There isn't much use of IPC communication in this app beyond the auto-updating.
+This very simplistic Tauri app builds a universal binary for ARM64/x86 Macs.

 ## Setup